-- This document presents the Security Target Public version (ST) of the ST23YR48A / ST23YR80A, Security Integrated Circuits (IC), with Dedicated Software (DSW), designed on the ST23 platform of STMicroelectronics. - 5 This document is a sanitized version of the Security Target used for the evaluation.
+- This document presents the Security Target Public version (ST) of the SA23YR48B / SB23YR48B / SB23YR80B / SB23YR80B, Security Integrated Circuits (IC), with Dedicated Software (DSW) and an embedded cryptographic library, designed on the ST23 platform of STMicroelectronics. - This document is a sanitized version of the Security Target used for the evaluation.
 It is classified as public information. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary